18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 When submitting interactive or batch job users can specify time limit by using the  `-t`  (`–time=`) option on  `salloc/srun/sbatch`  commands.
 If the time limit is not explicitly specified, it will be set to the partition's Maximum Simulation Time (see the table above).

+## Slurm accounts

+To provide better Ceres usage report all Ceres users have been assigned Slurm accounts based on their project groups.
+If you don't have a project, then your default and only Slurm account is scinet.
+If you have more than one project, then your default Slurm account is one of the project names.
+You can specify a different Slurm account when submitting a job by using “-A <account_name>” option on salloc/srun/sbatch command or adding “#SBATCH -A <account_name>” to the job script.

+ To see all your Slurm accounts at any time, use “sacctmgr -Pns show user format=account”

+ You can change your default Slurm account using running slurm-account-selector.sh on the login node.

 ## Interactive Mode